10 Tips For Restoring Old Furniture From Self Storage Auctions

-Once you’ve determined whether your found treasure is actually worth any money, you need to decide how much cash you want to sink into it.
+Once you’ve determined whether your found treasure at the self storage auction is actually worth any money, you need to decide how much cash you want to sink into it.
 Yes, you might love the challenge of furniture restoration, but if the piece isn’t valuable, you’ll need to figure out how important it is to you.
 Is it something that can be repaired relatively inexpensively?
 Will the project cost you less than buying a new piece?
 Is it worth your time?

 It’s happened to every restorer: You pull a wooden table off the curb, thinking its color will nicely match the rest of the furniture in a given room, only to discover after restoration begins that the piece is actually made from lighter-colored wood and doesn’t match at all.
 Luckily, with a little examination, you can get an idea of the true grain’s color.
 Find a spot that’s been protected from everyday wear, such as the back of a drawer front.
 Taking a peek at an unworn area will give you an idea what the finished product will look like.